-Generally, total enterococcus bacteria water quality samples are collected several times each year at each monitoring station.
-In addition, for all guarded beaches and many unguarded beaches, samples are collected much more frequently from mid-May through mid-September as part of beach monitoring activities pursuant to the Beaches Environmental Assessment and Coastal Health (BEACH) Act.
-Assessment of the above two situations for primary contact recreation use support will be as follows.
+Generally, total Enterococcus fecal indicator bacteria water quality samples are collected several times each year at each monitoring station.
+In addition, for all guarded beaches and many unguarded beaches, samples are collected much more frequently from mid-May through mid-September as part of beach monitoring activities pursuant to the Beaches Environmental Assessment and Coastal Health (BEACH) Act and additional state specific beach monitoring.
+Assessment of the above two situations for primary contact recreation use support are as follows.

-For segments with no beach monitoring, if sampling events occurred on at least ten different days during the assessment period, the geometric mean of the available enterococcus (colonies/100 ml) data for each station will be compared to the geometric mean values shown in the table below.
-For segments with no beach monitoring, one or more station geometric means above the values in the table will be considered to not be in support of the Primary Contact Recreation designated use (Category 5).
+For assessment units with no beach monitoring, if sampling events occurred on at least ten different days during the assessment period, the geometric mean of the available Enterococcus (colonies/100 ml) data for each station will be compared to the geometric mean values shown in the table below.
+For assessment units with no beach monitoring, one or more station geometric means above the values in the table will be considered not supporting of the Primary Contact Recreation designated use (Category 5).